ankitchamke/100-days-of-code/README.md

 ---

-### Day 75: 20 August 2025 (Wednesday)
-**Today's Progress:**
-- Learned the three main strategies for customizing LLMs: **Prompt Engineering** for quick iteration, **RAG** (Retrieval Augmented Generation) for providing grounded, up-to-date answers, and **Fine-Tuning** for adapting a model to a specific domain or style.
-- Began exploring the **OCI AI Portfolio**, understanding that Oracle offers ready-to-use AI Services for tasks like Language, Vision, and Speech.
-- Gained an overview of **OCI Data Science**, a managed cloud service for building, training, and deploying custom ML models, and its key features like JupyterLab Notebooks and the Model Catalog.
-- Understood the difference between **AI Services** (prebuilt models) and **ML Services** (tools for building custom models).

----

 ### Day 74: 19 August 2025 (Tuesday)
 **Today's Progress:**
 - Completed the "Transformers Part 2" module, gaining a deeper understanding of how they work by using **encoders** and **decoders**, and how **tokenization** and **embeddings** convert text into numerical representations.